Skip to main content

 To set up a design of experiments:

-3. Choose an Exploration Policy, add Variables, Outputs, and Geometry if needed.
-Learn more in the subsections below.
+3. Choose an Exploration Policy, and add the Inputs and Outputs.
+Learn more about each of these in the subsections below.

 4. Click Run Design of Experiments.
 The number of simulations that will be run is shown in parentheses.

-You will be taken to the Results tab.
+You will be taken to the All Results table in the Results tab.
 Click on the arrow to expand your DOE and view the simulations.
 Monitor progress here, or click on a simulation to see more details.

 Exploration Policy